Azu-Orioha/SQL-Data-WareHouse-Project/README.md

 This project aims to develop a modern data warehouse using SQL Server to consolidate sales data from multiple sources.
 The solution will facilitate analytical reporting and support informed decision-making by providing a unified data model optimized for complex queries and analysis.

 ## SPECIFICATION:
+ Data Source:
- Data Source: Import data from two sources systems (ERP and CRM) provided as CSV files.
+ Import and consolidate data from two primary source systems—Enterprise Resource Planning (ERP) and Customer Relationship Management (CRM)—provided as CSV files.

+ Data Quality:
- Data Quality: Cleanse and resolve data quality issues prior to analysis.
+ Cleanse and resolve data quality issues to ensure accuracy and reliability prior to analysis.

+ Integration:
- Integration: Combine both sourvces into a single, user friendly data model designed for analytical queries.
+ Design and implement a user-friendly data model that integrates both sources, facilitating efficient analytical queries.

 ## SCOPE
 Focus on the latest Datasets only